smartcontractkit/chainlink-evm/contracts/README.md

 $ npm install @chainlink/contracts --save
 ```

-### Step 2: Setup remappings
+### Step 2: Set up remappings

-Hardhat 2 does not read `remappings.txt` natively as seen in Foundry/Hardhat 3.
+Hardhat 2 does not handle remappings natively as seen in Foundry/Hardhat 3.
 To remap import paths, you may use a preprocessor that handles this at compile time.
-To see remapping examples in Hardhat 2, review the [Hardhat 2 starter kit](https://github.com/smartcontractkit/hardhat-starter-kit/).
+Refer to the remapping section of the [Hardhat 2 starter kit](https://github.com/smartcontractkit/hardhat-starter-kit/?tab=readme-ov-file#remapping) for more information.

 ### Step 3: Usage

 ```solidity
 import {IVerifier} from '@chainlink/contracts/src/v0.8/llo-feeds/v0.5.0/interfaces/IVerifier.sol';
 ```

+See the [Hardhat 2 starter kit](https://github.com/smartcontractkit/hardhat-starter-kit/) for working examples.

 </details>